prathapaparna/Docker/docker-volumes/volumes.md

 ## types of volumes
-local volume:   backup is taken in host system
+local volume:   backup is taken in host system: default location is /var/lib/docker/volumes/

 network volume:   backup is taken outside of host ex: EFS
 ```